AdaCore/spark2014/docs/alfa/ch4.rst

 Aggregates
 ----------

-An aggregate is in Alfa only if its type is in Alfa and it is pure.
+Outside of assertion expressions, an aggregate is in Alfa only if its type is in Alfa and it is pure.
+Inside assertion expressions, aggregates in Alfa must additionally be fully defined.
+An aggregate which leaves subcomponents uninitialized is not in Alfa if it appears inside an assertion expression.

 Expressions
 -----------